ros2/ros2_documentation/source/Tutorials/Intermediate/RViz/Markers-Sending-Basic-Shapes-CPP/Markers-Sending-Basic-Shapes-CPP.rst

       marker.ns = "basic_shapes";
       marker.id = 0;

 This type field is what specifies the kind of marker we're sending.
-The available types are enumerated in the `visualization_msgs/msg/Marker <https://docs.ros2.org/latest/api/visualization_msgs/msg/Marker.html>`__ message, for more visual examples see `marker/DisplayTypes <http://wiki.ros.org/rviz/DisplayTypes/Marker#Object_Types>`__.
+The available types are enumerated in the `visualization_msgs/msg/Marker <https://github.com/ros2/common_interfaces/blob/rolling/visualization_msgs/msg/Marker.msg>`__ message, for more visual examples see :ref:`Marker: Display types <RVizMarkerObjectTypes>`.
 Here we set the type to our shape variable, which will change every time through the loop.

 .. code-block:: C++

       marker.type = shape;

 The action field is what specifies what to do with the marker.
 The options are ``visualization_msgs::msg::Marker::ADD``, ``visualization_msgs::msg::Marker::DELETE`` and ``visualization_msgs::msg::Marker::DELETEALL``.
 ``ADD`` is something of a misnomer, it really means "create or modify". ``DELETE`` deletes the marker with the corresponding ``namespace`` and ``id``.
 ``DELETEALL`` deletes all markers in the particular Rviz display, regardless of ``id`` or ``namespace``.